aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 1. Select **Review + create** and  **Create**.

-   **Note**: Before proceeding with next task, please ensure that deployment of VM's is successfull in cloudshell

 ## Task 4: Create load balancer resources

 In this section, you will configure load balancer settings for a backend address pool, then create a health probe and a load balancer rule.